ibexa/documentation-user/docs/content_management/block_reference.md

 ## Code block

-Enables you to add customized text, links, images, and more to your Page by utilizing custom HTML.
+Enables you to use custom HTML to add customized text, links, images, and more to your page.
 On the **Properties** tab, set values in the following fields:

 - **Name** — Enter a name for the page block.